New Spark Media Inc. Unveils Referral Program Targeting Enterprise-Level Businesses

 "We recognize the significance of strategic partnerships and the power of leveraging industry connections to drive mutual success," Lanctot continued.
 "Through our referral program, we invite individuals to join us in our mission to empower businesses with innovative digital workflow solutions tailored to their specific needs."

-For further information on the referral program and how to participate, interested parties are encouraged to visit www.newspark.io , or reach out to sales@newspark.io.
+For further information on the referral program and how to participate, interested parties are encouraged to visit www.newspark.io , or send an email to sales@newspark.io.

 About NewSpark Media Inc.